Shahnazi2002/f/README.md

-In this repository, I have stored some of the files required for my practices and projects so it will probably not be useful for you.
+In this repository, I have stored some of the files required for my practices and projects so it will probably not be useful to others.